rishi438/User-Management/README.md

 /# Under Development #/

-respective Readme.md is included frontend and backend application.
-Can go through it.
+__Respective README.md is included for the frontend and backend applications.
+Please go through it.__